Overview

 Hermanus Fernkloof MTB Route

-OVERVIEW Mountain biking in Hermanus recently underwent a face lift, with the PPA (Pedal Power Association) having committed to funding trail development in and around the town.
-On your bike Numerous trails in the Hemel and Aarde Valley as well as a 17km trail in the Fernkloof Nature Reserve are […]
+Mountain biking in Hermanus recently underwent a face lift, with the PPA (Pedal Power Association) having committed to funding trail development in and around the town.
+On your bike Numerous trails in the Hemel and Aarde Valley as well as a 17km trail in the Fernkloof Nature Reserve are now […]